Peloponnese: Greek Revolution

-The Peloponnesians played a major role in the Greek War of Independence – the war began in the Peloponnese, when rebels took control of Kalamata on March 23, 1821.
+The Peloponnesians played a major role in the Greek War of Independence – the war began in the Peloponnese, when Maniots and other Greek rebels took control of Kalamata on 23 March 1821.
 After the arrival of Ypsilantis's emissaries, local people rose under the leadership of Mavromichalis.
 Greek and Albanian insurgents organised in units of armed civilians took control of most of the fortresses.
 The Greek insurgents made rapid progress and the entire peninsula was under Greek control within a few months, except for a few coastal forts and the main Turkish garrison at Tripolitsa.
 The fighting was fierce and marked by atrocities on both sides; eventually the entire Muslim population was either massacred or fled to the forts.
-The capture of Tripolitsa in September 1821 marked a turning point.
+The capture of Tripolitsa by Theodoros Kolokotronis in September 1821 marked a turning point.
 Short of men and money, the Ottoman state turned to hiring Albanian tribesmen to fight the Greeks, and by 1823, the bulk of the Ottoman forces in Greece were Albanian mercenaries hired for a campaigning season rather than the Ottoman Army.
 Rivalries among the insurgents eventually erupted into civil war in 1824, which enabled the Ottoman Egyptian vassal Ibrahim Pasha to land in the peninsula in 1825.

 The Peloponnese peninsula was the scene of fierce fighting and extensive devastation following the arrival of Ibrahim's Egyptian troops.
 Partly as a result of the atrocities committed by Ibrahim, the UK, France, and the Russian Empire decided to intervene in favor of the Greeks.
 The decisive naval Battle of Navarino was fought in 1827 off Pylos on the west coast of the Peloponnese, where a combined British, French and Russian fleet decisively defeated the Turko-Egyptian fleet.
 Subsequently, a French expeditionary corps cleared the last Turko-Egyptian forces from the peninsula in 1828.
 The city of Nafplion, on the east coast of the peninsula, became the first capital of the independent Greek state.
 By the conclusion of the war, the entire Muslim population of the newly independent Greek state, including the Peloponnese, had been exterminated or had fled.